 Groote Schuur Hospital in Cape Town is famously known as the institution where the world’s first human heart transplant took place.
 It is also where Andrew Phumlize Lulama Marion Mnweba was born on 21 October 1973.

 Sadly, the transplant patient passed away from pneumonia 18 days after the operation.
-Andrew on the other hand is very much alive and working as the General Manager at GOLD Restaurant (link to restaurant website home page).
+Andrew on the other hand is very much alive and working as the General Manager at GOLD Restaurant.

 Growing up in the townships in Cape Town